Bradford Perkins (architect): Academics and publications

-Perkins has lectured at Harvard University, Columbia University, Princeton University, University of Southern California, Texas A&M, and Cornell University.
-He has served as a faculty member of the College of Architecture at the City College of New York and currently works with the architectural doctoral program at the University of Hawaii.
-Additionally, Perkins currently serves on the faculty of Cornell's College of Architecture, Art and Planning.
-He has spoken at associations like the American Association of Homes and Services for the Aging (now LeadingAge), National Association of Housing and Redevelopment Officials, Health Care Symposium, American Hospital Association, Hospitality Design Conference, International Conference on Intelligent Office Building Design, and various chapters of the American Institute of Architects (AIA).
+Perkins has served as a faculty member of the College of Architecture at the City College of New York and currently works with the architectural doctoral program at the University of Hawaii.
+Additionally, Perkins currently serves on the faculty of Cornell's College of Architecture, Art, and Planning.

 Perkins has authored articles on various architectural and planning topics, as well as several books.
 In addition to An Introduction to International Practice, his books include Building Type Basics for Senior Living, First and Second Edition, Architect's Essentials of Starting, Assessing, and Transitioning a Design Firm, First and Second Edition, and Building Type Basics for Elementary and Secondary Schools, First and Second Edition —all published by John Wiley & Sons.
-He has also contributed one or more chapters to: The Architect’s Guide to Design-Build Services, Architect’s Data, The Architect's Handbook of Professional Practice, Methods of Compensation for Architectural Services, Planning and Design for New Communities in Arid Regions, Healthcare Design: An Introduction, The American Bar Association’s Planning and Financing School Improvement and Construction Projects, Hospitable Design for Healthcare and Senior Communities, among others.
+He has also contributed one or more chapters to: The Architect's Guide to Design-Build Services, Architect's Data, The Architect's Handbook of Professional Practice, Methods of Compensation for Architectural Services, Planning and Design for New Communities in Arid Regions, Healthcare Design: An Introduction, The American Bar Association's Planning and Financing School Improvement and Construction Projects, Hospitable Design for Healthcare and Senior Communities.

-Perkins is a Fellow of the American Institute of Architects (FAIA), a former Director of the New York Chapter of the AIA, and has served as President of the New York State Association of Consulting Planners.
+Perkins is a Fellow of the American Institute of Architects (FAIA), a former director of the New York Chapter of the AIA, and has served as president of the New York State Association of Consulting Planners.
 He is also a member of the Ontario Association of Architects, the American Planning Association, the Royal Architectural Institute of Canada, and the American Institute of Certified Planners.
 Perkins received the Lifetime Achievement Award from the New York Society of Architects, and the Platinum Circle Award from the Hospitality Design Association.

-Perkins served as Chairman of the Board of Helen Keller International (HKI), a leading not-for-profit that focuses on blindness prevention and nutrition in underdeveloped areas around the world.
+Perkins served as Chairman of the Board of Helen Keller International (HKI), a not-for-profit that focuses on blindness prevention and nutrition in underdeveloped areas around the world.